 A bar is displayed at the beginning of each form schema.
-This bar includes the schema name, the document ID associated with the schema, any informational text that might be applicable and links (blue underlined text) to any supplemental schemas called by the form but not called by a specific line number.
+This bar includes the schema name, the document ID associated with the schema, any informational text that might be applicable (for example, the dormant indicator for Form 8858, shown below), and links (blue underlined text) to any supplemental schemas called by the form but not called by a specific line number.